WebKitForWindows/WebKitRequirements/README.md

 # WebKitRequirements
-> Third party packages required for build the WinCairo port of WebKit.
+> Third party packages required for building the open source WebKit port for Windows.

 ## Building